 6. Coordination with the Town to provide advance email or website information regarding construction activities for public information.

-E.2 The Applicant shall permit representatives of the Board to observe and inspect the Property and construction progress until such time as the Project has been completed and the final occupancy permit issued.
+E.2 Upon reasonable notice and subject to construction activity, the Applicant shall permit representatives of the Board to observe and inspect the Property and construction progress until such time as the Project has been completed and the final occupancy permit issued.

 E.3 The proposed construction shall be in accordance with applicable Federal and State laws, rules and regulations.